microsoft/ivy/doc/language.md

 This program declares two types `client` and `server`.
 The state of the protocol model consists of two relations.
 The relation `link` tells us which clients are connected to which servers, while `semaphore` tells us which servers have their semaphore "up".
+The `link` and `semaphore` components aren't "real".
+They are abstractions that represent the interface user's view of the system.

 The program exports two actions to the environment: `connect` and `disconnect`.
 The `connect` actions creates a link from client `x` to